freifunk-gluon/gluon/docs/features/wired-mesh.rst

   uci commit

 Please note that this configuration has changed in Gluon v2016.1.
-Using the old commands on v2016.1 will break the corresponding options in the *Advanced settings*.
+Using the old commands on v2016.1 and later will break the corresponding options in the *Advanced settings*.